cashubtc/nuts/XX.md

 and units and keysets that he trusts - and she defines the _channel parameters_ including the capacity and the expiry and so on.
-There is a corresponding _channel id_, which is defined deterministically from those parameters and also from a _channel secret_ derived via Diffie Hellman.
+There is a corresponding _channel id_, which is defined deterministically from those parameters and also from a _channel secret_ derived via Diffie-Hellman.

 *Determinism*.
-From this point onwards, everything - except the the signatures from the mint and the signatures from both parties - is deterministic and is known to both parties.
+From this point onwards, everything - except the signatures from the mint and the signatures from both parties - is deterministic and is known to both parties.
 The amounts of the individual outputs and blinding factors in the